Tracey Norman: Personal life

 After coming out to her family, she wanted to start to transition but that wasn't an easy process.
-She ran into an old classmate who had gone through the same transition.
+She has stated that she remembers buying her first dress at S. Klein department store, which was green with floral prints.
+She wore a size 16, later losing a lot of weight.
+As she went further in her transition, she developed a strong fashion sense, with a particular love for mule style shoes.
+A few years into her transition, Norman ran into an old classmate who had gone through the same transition.
 This is when she learned that she could take birth control pills, without the placebo, to become the woman she always was.
 A little after, she started going to trans clubs and this is where she found a doctor who did under-the-table hormone shots.
 These shots are what gave her a feminine body, her breasts grew and she started to lose weight.
 Realizing her feminine identity took slightly longer than it did to come out.
-It took her a few months after graduation to finally find herself wandering into S. Klein, a department store in Newark where she grew up, and buying her first dress.
 It wasn't until a full year after her graduation that she felt like she could pass as a woman in broad daylight in public.

+After transitioning, she began to attend local queer Newark bars and clubs with her friends, such as Le Joc and Murphy's.
+Le Joc was very popular among models, and Norman met many famous models there.
+However, she didn't love going out to the bars, because it was mostly all gay men, and she didn't feel welcomed, feeling that her identity as a woman was stigmatized.

 In a 2021 interview with the LGBTQ&A podcast, Norman said that she does not identify as a transgender woman, but rather just a woman.
 It is the media that has put the term "transgender" as her identity.
+She just identifies as a woman, and always has, stating that "transgender means society is putting you in a category."
+Norman has stated that she is an animal lover, and particularly loves dogs.
+She also does not drink or smoke, maintaining a sober lifestyle.